I no longer suffer.

 - More than just a lack of stress, financial stability means you are contributing more to the tribe than you are taking.
 It’s on par with basic stuff like exercise, going outside and feeling the sun, wind and rain on your skin, and getting enough sleep (preferably without using an alarm clock.)
 All of these things tell your brain and body that you matter to the tribe, to the family.

 - This one is tough for people but resentment, narcissism and the inability to deal with conflict are worse than isolation.
-Most people’s anxiety happens because they are being abusive or channeling someone else’s abuse.
-Most people’s depression results from isolation caused, at the root, by unresolved conflict.
+For instance, being abusive or channeling someone else’s abuse causes anxiety.
+Meanwhile, being abused causes depression.
+But so does being narcissistic.
+And being surrounded by people who can’t deal directly with conflict or confrontation causes both depression and anxiety.

 - Clarity also applies to values, ideas and problems.
 You are 100% responsible for your relationship to your own values, ideas and problems.
 (Which means you have to know your own values.)
 You are 0% responsible for anyone else’s relationship to their own values, ideas or problems.
 Zero means ZERO.